ye-khaing-win/microservices_go/README.md

 # RabbitMQ
 kubectl apply -f infra/production/k8s/rabbitmq-deployment.yaml

+# Wait for both Jaeger and RabbitMQ to be running successfully

 # Then, apply the services
+kubectl apply -f infra/production/k8s/api-gateway-deployment.yaml
+# Wait until the API is up and then do the next and so on...
-kubectl apply -f infra/production/k8s/api-gateway-deployment.yaml kubectl apply -f infra/production/k8s/driver-service-deployment.yaml kubectl apply -f infra/production/k8s/trip-service-deployment.yaml kubectl apply -f infra/production/k8s/payment-service-deployment.yaml
+kubectl apply -f infra/production/k8s/driver-service-deployment.yaml kubectl apply -f infra/production/k8s/trip-service-deployment.yaml kubectl apply -f infra/production/k8s/payment-service-deployment.yaml